mozilla-services/heka-docs/source/architecture/extending.rst

     The `Batch` method will be called for each message that is to be delivered, and works much like the `Write` method above in that it a) will be passed a populated `outData` object and b) will only be called from one goroutine at a time.
-Unlike `Write`, however, `Batch` doesn't actually send data out over the wire.
+Unlike `Write`, however, `Batch` should not actually send data out over the wire.
 Instead, it should place the data into a buffer of some sort for holding until the next tick triggers a write operation.